tbewley/tensegrity-statics/README.md

 The plotting code (tensegrity_plot.m) makes some rudimentary 2D or 3D plots, as appropriate.

-All figures from the above paper are also included, in addition to a few from Skelton and de Oliveira (2009) Tensegrity Systems

-Please do submit pull requests as you develop more examples!  :)
+All figures from the above paper are included as examples, in addition to a few from Skelton and de Oliveira (2009) Tensegrity Systems Please do submit pull requests as you develop more examples!  :)